StatCan/tass-ssat/doc/BestPractices.md

 pushed to main, a pull request is created, reviewed, corrected as needed, approved, and merged.

-When approving merge requests, the approver must review changes, run tests, and pass the code through flake8.
+When approving merge requests, the reviewer must review changes, run tests, and pass the code through flake8.
 Any problems can be returned to the proposer of the change for rectification.

+Currently, merge requests must be reviewed and approved by at least 1 person.
+As the team grows, the number of reviewers should be increased as appropriate.